swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 5. Access the cloud-hosted dashboard and the drift reports
 6. Commit the changes to Git

+??? question "Why a sidecar?"

+    A sidecar is a helper container that runs alongside the main application container in the same pod.
+It keeps the model service unchanged, moves network I/O out of the inference path, and shares a local volume with the model container.
+Fluent Bit also batches small records into larger objects, which is cheaper and faster than per-request uploads.

 The following diagram illustrates the control flow at the end of this chapter:

 ```mermaid